Multilink Consulting

 The firm provides guidance on tax optimization and financial system development, helping clients align with Ethiopia’s fiscal regulations.

-Key industries and sectors Served
+Key industries & sectors Served

 Beverage and Brewing